 – PhysioCare Rathfarnham

-As mentioned above, at PhysioCare we carry out on you an hour-long orthotic assessment which is a full foot and leg examination.
+As mentioned above, at PhysioCare we carry out on you an orthotic assessment which is a full foot and leg examination.
 Your Chartered Physiotherapist will spend this time to diagnose any foot problems with the assistance of state-of-the-art foot scanning and measurement technology such as Zebris and Shockwave.
 Our team are trained to the highest of standards and are fully qualified members of the Irish Society of Chartered Physiotherapists.
 We have also created a suite of guided exercise videos that target foot pain and back pain.
 You can view these videos and more free guided exercise and stretching videos by clicking here.

 Call us on 015310007

 - Orthotics take time to get used to.
 We advise getting used to your orthotics by wearing them one hour day one, two hours day two and so on.
 Note: It takes up to six weeks to get used to your orthotics.
 It is normal for them to feel odd during this stage.

 - Orthotics do take up some room in the shoe.
 Remove the insole in your shoe where possible.
 The orthotic will act as the insole too!

 - To get the most out of your orthotics, it is important that you comply with your treatment plan.
 This usually includes some form of foot and or leg manipulation and exercises.
 Consult with your practitioner to ensure you have the right programme for you.